iMaasai/animal-advocacy-directory-demo/README.md

 - **Interactive Directory**: Browse organisations with high-fidelity cards detailing their focus, species, and location.
 - **Advanced Filtering**: Filter by Region/Country, Interventions (Programmes), and Animal Species.
 - **Movement Map**: A visual representation of organisational footprints across Africa using an interactive SVG map.
-- **Smart Recommendations**: An intelligent "Similar Organisations" algorithm that prioritises shared interventions and species.
+- **Weighted Recommendations**: A discovery algorithm that prioritises "Similar Organisations" based on shared interventions, species, and regional overlap.
 - **Responsive Design**: Fully optimised for desktop, tablet, and mobile devices.
 - **Blueprint Mode**: A unique "Blueprint" visual mode for a technical, high-contrast viewing experience.